tezos/tezos-mirror/docs/developer/proposal_testing.rst

 There is no need to prepare the migration again.

-Wrap up the automatic migration procedure with Tezt
+Wrap up the Automatic Migration Procedure With Tezt
 ---------------------------------------------------

 Check latest code in branch ``master``::